x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/remote-domains/supported-character-sets.md

 1. Navigate to **Mail flow** > **Remote domains**.
 The **Remote domains** screen appears.

 2. Click **+ Add a remote domain**.
-The **Name the domain** screen appears, as shown in the following screenshot:
+The **Name the domain** screen appears.

 :::image type="content" source="../../media/add-remote-domain.png" alt-text="The screen on which the user can add a new remote domain":::

-3. Provide a name for the domain and the equivalent remote version of the domain, as shown in the following screenshot:
+3. Provide a name for the domain and the equivalent remote version of the domain.

 :::image type="content" source="../../media/naming-remote-domain.png" alt-text="The screen on which a name is provided for the remote domain being added":::

 4. Click **Next**.
 The **Email reply types** screen appears.

-5. Configure the automatic email reply types' settings by choosing options as shown in the following screenshot:
+5. Configure the automatic email reply types' settings by choosing options shown in the following screenshot:

 :::image type="content" source="../../media/configuring-automatic-reply-type.png" alt-text="The screen on which the user can configure the automatic email reply type":::

 6. Click **Next**.
 The **Message reporting** screen appears.

-7. Configure the message-reporting settings by choosing options as shown in the following screenshot:
+7. Configure the message-reporting settings by choosing options shown in the following screenshot:

 :::image type="content" source="../../media/message-reporting-settings.png" alt-text="The screen on which the message reporting settings are defined":::

 8. Click **Next**.
 The **Text and character set** screen appears.

 9. Configure the format and delivery method of email messages.
-Do ths by choosing options as shown in the following screenshot:
+Do this by choosing options shown in the following screenshot:

 :::image type="content" source="../../media/text-and-character-set.png" alt-text="The screen on which the character sets are chosen":::

 10. Click **Next**.
-The **Review** screen appears, as shown in the following screenshot:
+The **Review** screen appears.

 :::image type="content" source="../../media/review-remote-domain.png" alt-text="The screen on which the defined settings for the remote domain are displayed for a review":::